-- 1. The Commission shall support, including through the provision of seed-funding, the establishment of European Net Zero Industry Academies, which have as their objectives to: - (a) develop learning programmes, content and learning and training materials for training and education on developing, producing, installing, commissioning, operating, maintaining and recycling net-zero technologies, on raw materials, as well as to support the capacities of public authorities competent to issue permits and authorisations referred to in Chapter II and contracting authorities referred to in Chapter IV of this Regulation; - (b) enable and promote the use of the learning programmes, content and materials by education and training providers in the Member States, among others by training trainers and develop mechanisms to ensure the quality of the training offered by education and training providers in the Member States based on the above learning programmes, content and materials;
+- The Commission shall support, including through the provision of seed-funding, the launch establishment of European Net Zero Industry Academies, which have as their objectives to: - (a) develop, for voluntary use by Member States and education and training providers on their territories, learning programmes, content and learning and training materials for training and education on developing, producing, installing, commissioning, operating, maintaining and recycling net-zero technologies, on raw materials, as well as to support the capacities of public authorities competent to issue permits and authorisations referred to in Chapter II and contracting authorities referred to in Chapter IV of this Regulation; - (b) enable and promote the voluntary use of the learning programmes, content and materials by appropriate education and training providers in the Member States, among others by training trainers and develop mechanisms to ensure and support the quality of the training offered by education and training providers in the Member States based on the above learning programmes, content and materials, by training trainers among others;

-- (c) develop and deploy credentials, including micro-credentials, to facilitate the transparency of skills acquired and enhance the transferability between jobs and the cross-border mobility of the workforce, and to promote matching with relevant jobs through tools such as the European Employment Services (EURES) network and EURAXESS. - 2.
+- (c) develop and promote the deployment by education and training providers of deploy credentials, including micro-credentials, for voluntary use by Member States and education and training providers on their territories, in order to facilitate the transparency of skills acquired and enhance the transferability between jobs and the cross-border mobility of the workforce, and to promote matching with relevant jobs through tools such as the European Employment Services (EURES) network and EURAXESS as well as to identify that a learning orogramme or learning content was developed by a European Net Zero Industry Academy. - 2.
 European Net Zero Industry Academies shall counter gender stereotypes and pay particular attention to the need to activate more women and young people, who are not in education, employment or training for the labour market.